hectorhuertas/.dotfiles/README.md

     * snippets (printf for debugging!!)
     * use --short flag to avoid integration tests
 * Colors
-  * Just need to play with alacritty colors.
-Changing them already affects neovim
   * May want to change nvim syntax highlighting for the files I'm not happy with
-  * There are color testing utilities in `bin`
 ##### Low
 * UI improvements
   * Consider paid fonts